lucaslorentz/caddy-supervisor/README.md

   - **always**: always restart
 - **termination_grace_period**: amount of time to wait for application graceful termination before killing it.

-On windows **terminationGracePeriod** is ignored and the command is killed immediatelly due to lack of signals support.
+On windows **termination_grace_period** is ignored and the command is killed immediatelly due to lack of signals support.

 ## Examples
-Running AspNet Core application on windows:
+AspNet Core application on windows:
 ```
 example.com {
   run {